Welcome to today's edition of the Rush 24-7 podcast.

 They're at very high levels.

-Now you hear the many of the Democrats coming in, they're saying, Well, we're going to repeal the tax cuts.
+They're saying, well, we're going to repeal the tax cuts.

 It's going to lower the flow of revenue.

-See, you know, Congressman Congress think in this world, they have a w they live in a world of what economists call in grown up economic language, we call it a zero elasticity world.
+See, you know, Congress think in this world, they live in a world of what economists call in grown-up economic language, we call it a zero elasticity world.

-That is Congress, they live in a world where they think that if they raise taxes, people are going to do the same thing that they did before they raised taxes, and the only difference will be more money.
+That is, Congress, they live in a world where they think that if they raise taxes, people are going to do the same thing that they did before they raise taxes, and the only difference will be more money.

 But people are not going to do the same thing they did before taxes.

-They'll they'll find loopholes, they'll find uh legal legal loopholes, they won't work as much, they won't save as much, they won't invest as much, and revenue goes down.
+They'll find loopholes, they'll find legal loopholes, they won't work as much, they won't save as much, they won't invest as much, and revenue goes down.

 Let's go to the phones and let's welcome Kate from Dayton, Ohio to the show.